prysmaticlabs/prysm/sharding/README.md

 ## Selecting Eligible Collators Off-Chain

-In our current implementation for the Ruby Release, we are selecting collators on-chain by calling the `getEligibleProposer` function from the SMC directly.
+In our current implementation for the Ruby Release, we are selecting collators on-chain by calling the `getEligibleCollator` function from the SMC directly.
 Justin Drake proposes an alternative scheme that could potentially open up new collator selection mechanisms off-chain through a fork-choice rule in [this](https://ethresear.ch/t/fork-choice-rule-for-collation-proposal-mechanisms/922) post on ETHResearch.

 In his own words, this scheme “saves gas when calling addHeader and unlocks the possibility for fancier proposer eligibility functions”.
 A potential way to do so would be through private collator sampling which is elaborated on below:

 _“We now look at the problem of private sampling.
 That is, can we find a proposal mechanism which selects a single validator [collator] per period and provides “private lookahead”, i.e. it does not reveal to others which validators will be selected next?
 There are various possible private sampling strategies (based on MPCs, SNARKs/STARKs, cryptoeconomic signalling, or fancy crypto) but finding a workable scheme is hard.
 Below we present our best attempt based on one-time ring signatures.
 The scheme has several nice properties:
-Perfect privacy: private lookahead and private lookbehind (i.e. the scheme never matches eligible proposers with specific validators)
+Perfect privacy: private lookahead and private lookbehind (i.e. the scheme never matches eligible collators with specific validators)
 Full lookahead: the lookahead extends to the end of the epoch (epochs are defined below, and have roughly the same size as the validator set)
 Perfect fairness: within an epoch validators are selected proportionally according to deposit size, with zero variance”_  - Justin Drake